Denis Law: Glory years

 Law moved back to Manchester, boarding with the same landlady with whom he had lived during his time as a City player.
 His first match for United was against West Bromwich Albion on 18 August 1962, and he made an excellent start, scoring after only seven minutes.
 The match finished in a 2–2 draw.
 However, United's form had been erratic since the Munich air disaster in 1958, and because of their inconsistency they spent the season fighting relegation.
-In a league match against Leicester City Law scored a hat trick but United still lost.
-They found form in the FA Cup though, with Law scoring another hat trick in a 5–0 win against his old club Huddersfield Town, and they went on to reach the final against Leicester City.
-Leicester were strong favourites, having finished fourth in the league, but Law scored the first goal as United won 3–1 in what turned out to be the only FA Cup final of his career.
+In a league match against Leicester City, Law scored a hat-trick but United still lost.
+They found form in the FA Cup though, with Law scoring another hat-trick in a 5–0 win against his old club Huddersfield Town, and they went on to reach the final against Leicester City.
+Leicester were favourites, having finished fourth in the league, but Law scored the first goal as United won 3–1 in what turned out to be the only FA Cup final of his career.
 He also married his wife Diana that season, on 11 December 1962.

 An incident took place that season that Law felt had repercussions in later years.
 In a match against West Brom on 15 December 1962, the referee Gilbert Pullin consistently goaded Law with taunts such as "Oh, you clever so and so, you can't play", and after the match, Law and his manager Matt Busby reported the matter to the Football Association.
 A disciplinary committee decided that Pullin should be severely censured, but he did not accept their verdict and quit the game.
-Law later claimed that "in the eyes of some referees, I was a marked man" and blamed the incident for the "staggeringly heavy punishments" that he received later in his career.
+Law later said that "in the eyes of some referees, I was a marked man" and blamed the incident for the "staggeringly heavy punishments" that he received later in his career.

 Law scored a number of goals early in the 1963–64 season and was selected to play for a Rest of the World side against England at Wembley, scoring their goal in a 2–1 defeat.
 He later described this as the greatest honour of his career.
 His season was interrupted by a 28-day suspension for a sending off that he received against Aston Villa.
 The unusually cold winter forced United to play many of their fixtures in a short time, and their results suffered.
 Law later blamed this for United's failure to win a trophy in that season.
 Despite the lack of silverware, Law enjoyed a prolific goalscoring season and finished the campaign with 46 goals in all competitions, still a club record today.